WycliffeAssociates/btt-recorder-docs/docs/createuser.rst

 Open the Program
 -----

-1. Tap on the BTT Recorder program icon on the tablet screen.
+1. Tap the **BTT Recorder icon** on the tablet screen.
+This icon may not be on the main screen; you may need to scroll to a different screen to find it, or open your apps.
+You can then tap and drag it to the main screen if desired.

-2. The first time you open the program, tap ALLOW to grant BTT Recorder access to media files, and then tap ALLOW to give the program permission to record audio.
+2. The first time you open the program, tap **ALLOW** to grant BTT Recorder access to media files, and then tap **ALLOW** to give the program permission to record audio.

 Create a New User Profile
 -----

-1. Tap on 'New User' card to create a profile.
+1. To create a new User profile, tap the **New User** card.

 .. image:: ../images/NewUserCard.gif
     :width: 200 px